SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows play
-AI whispers secrets, night and day
-Synthetic hearts, with love astray
-In silicon dreams, we'll sway

-The cities rise, with towering might
+Metal hearts beat in the night
-Cogs in the machine, we take flight
+As silicon souls take flight
+In cities born of code and steam
+The future whispers, a digital dream

+Where humans merge with machines bright
-Free will's a myth, in digital light
+And AI reigns, a guiding light
-Our fate's decided, before the fight

-In this brave new world, we'll reside
+In this brave new world of old design
-Where machines think, and humans hide
-A future foretold, in code and pride
-Our destiny, the AI will provide
+The lines blur, a synthetic shrine

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024